akeneo/pim-community-dev/UPGRADE-1.5.md

     │   ├── ImportExportBundle      -> could be merged to EnrichBundle it mainly contain UI related classes │   ├── InstallerBundle         -> -
     │   ├── JsFormValidationBundle  -> -
-    │   ├── NavigationBundle        -> merge from Oro/NavigationBundle during navigation re-work project
+    │   ├── NavigationBundle        -> -
     │   ├── NotificationBundle      -> bit re-worked during the collaborative workflow epic │   ├── PdfGeneratorBundle      -> -
     │   ├── ReferenceDataBundle     -> -
     │   ├── TransformBundle         -> re-work normalizer/denormalizer part and deprecate all other parts (related to deprecated import system)
-    │   ├── TranslationBundle       -> could be deprecated after copying useful classes in new Localization component + bundle (in a BC way)
-    │   ├── UIBundle                -> mainly used for js/css third party libraries, we should load them via a dedicated package manager
+    │   ├── TranslationBundle       -> copy useful classes in new Localization component + bundle, then remove this bundle │   ├── UIBundle                -> mainly used for js/css third party libraries, we should load them via a dedicated package manager
     │   ├── UserBundle              -> merge used parts of Oro/UserBundle to Pim/UserBundle
     │   ├── VersioningBundle        -> -